shepard-liu/min-matrix/README.md

 ## Brief

+😄```Eigen``` compiles too slow?😄	😅Just want something simple and convenient?😅 **Take 5 minutes with this repo!**
 Basic implementations of Matrix object facilities and algebra algorithms are included.
+APIs are designed elegantly and fully equipped with parameter annotations(**in Chinese**).

 * Construct